danzsmith53/modelarchiver-1/README.md

 # model-archive-format

 ##What's new
-This is the initial release of the `spark-tk-jupyter` repo.
+This is the initial release of the `model-archive-format` repo.

 ##Known issues
 None.